devicetree-org/devicetree-specification/source/devicenodes.rst

 ----------------------

-The sections that follow specify the requirements for the base set of device nodes required in an |spec|-compliant device tree.
+The sections that follow specify the requirements for the base set of device nodes required in an |spec|-compliant devicetree.

-All device trees shall have a root node and the following nodes shall be present at the root of all device trees:
+All devicetrees shall have a root node and the following nodes shall be present at the root of all devicetrees:

 *  One ``/cpus`` node